 Why the Test is Performed

 Your health care provider may use this test to help diagnose pernicious anemia.
+Pernicious anemia is a decrease in red blood cells that occurs when your intestines cannot properly absorb vitamin B12.
 Other tests are also used to help with the diagnosis.

 What Abnormal Results Mean